LibreSprite/LibreSprite/SCRIPTING.md

    - `GotoPreviousFrameWithSameTag()`:
       returns: Nothing
-      Go to Previous Frame with same tag
+      Go to Previous Frame with the same tag

    - `GotoPreviousFrame()`:
       returns: Nothing